What is a Breach of Privacy?

 Written by Ryan Nevin

-What does a privacy breach involve?
+What is a breach of privacy?

 A breach of privacy involves the unauthorised access, use, or disclosure of personal information.
 This breach can lead to significant harm, including financial loss, identity theft, and erosion of trust.
 In the digital age, breaches of privacy have become more prevalent and complex, involving various forms of data and communication.

-Unauthorised Data Access - Unauthorised data access occurs when individuals or entities gain access to personal information without permission.
+• Unauthorised data access occurs when individuals or entities gain access to personal information without permission.
 This can happen through hacking, social engineering, or exploiting security vulnerabilities.
 An example of this could be phishing, where fraudsters use deceptive emails or websites to trick individuals into providing personal information.

-Data Leaks - Data leaks occur when personal information is inadvertently exposed to unauthorised parties.
+• Data leaks occur when personal information is inadvertently exposed to unauthorised parties.
 This can result from poor security practices, human error, or inadequate safeguards.
 These can include sending sensitive information to the wrong email address can result in a privacy breach.
 For example, in 2020, an NHS Trust in the UK accidentally emailed personal details of 1,000 patients to an incorrect recipient.

-Data Exploitation - Unauthorised surveillance involves monitoring individuals' online activities without their consent.
+• Unauthorised surveillance involves monitoring individuals' online activities without their consent.
 This can be conducted by governments, organisations, or malicious actors.
 This could involve malicious software installed on devices to monitor activities and steal information.
 The Pegasus spyware scandal revealed how governments used spyware to monitor activists, journalists, and political opponents.

-Data Exploitation - Data exploitation involves using personal information for purposes other than those consented to by the individual.
+• Data exploitation involves using personal information for purposes other than those consented to by the individual.
 This can include selling data to third parties or using it for unauthorised research.
 An example of data exploitation could be found in 2018, when it was revealed that Cambridge Analytica harvested data from millions of Facebook users without consent and used it for political profiling and targeted advertising during elections.

 General Data Protection Regulation (GDPR)

+The GDPR is one of the most comprehensive and influential privacy laws globally, enacted by the European Union and enforced since May 2018.
 GDPR grants individuals several rights, including the right to access their data, the right to correct inaccuracies, the right to erasure (also known as the right to be forgotten), and the right to data portability.

 Companies must obtain explicit consent from individuals before collecting and processing their personal data.
 Companies are required to implement data protection measures from the outset of designing new systems and processes and notify relevant authorities within 72 hours of discovering a data breach that risks individuals' rights and freedoms.
-Non-compliance can result in hefty fines, up to €20 million or 4% of the company's global annual turnover, whichever is higher.

 Consequences of a privacy breach